-SEVENTEENTH-CENTURY ENGLISH LITERATURE 619

-An examination of seventeenth-century British authors, including Donne, Jonson, Marvell, Mil-ton, Bacon and Bunyan, and their canonical positions, their craft, and their literary criticism.
+619 SEVENTEENTH-CENTURY ENGLISH LITERATURE An examination of seventeenth-century British authors, including Donne, Jonson, Marvell, Milton, Bacon and Bunyan, and their canonical positions, their craft, and their literary criticism.

-AUTOBIOGRAPHY AS LITERATURE 620 3 credits This course examines the genre of autobiography and memoir.
+AUTOBIOGRAPHY AS LITERATURE This course examines the genre of autobiography and memoir.
 A wide representation of autobiographies will be the focus of discussion and analysis.
+625 AUTOBIOGRAPHICAL WRITING

-AUTOBIOGRAPHICAL WRITING 625 Using a workshop format, this course examines autobiographical essays written by class members.
+Using a workshop format, this course examines autobiographical essays written by class members.
 Attention will also be given to the art and craft of writing autobiography.

-- KEATS AND HIS CONTEMPORARIES 627 3 credits Writings of John Keats, studied against background of romantic poetic theory and poetry of - Keats' contemporaries 3 credits
+KEATS AND HIS CONTEMPORARIES Writings of John Keats, studied against background of romantic poetic theory and poetry of Keats' contemporaries

-SEMINAR IN JAMES 643

-A study of Henry James' life and works.
-Primary emphasis will be on James' fiction, both long and short, early and late; but some attention will also be given to his literary criticism, travel pieces and plays.
+643 SEMINAR IN JAMES A study of Henry James' life and works.
+Primary emphasis will be on James' fiction, both long and short, early and late; but some attention will also be given to his literary criticism, travel

-POE AND HAWTHORNE 645

-3 credits Substantial readings from each author: tales, novels, essays, letters, poetry.
-Also, representa-tive literary criticism about each author.
+645 POE AND HAWTHORNE substantial readings from each author: tales, novels, essays, letters, poetry.
+Also, representative literary criticism about each author.

-- 660 CULTURAL STUDIES: THEORY AND PRACTICE 3 credits This course explores the relationship between Cultural Studies and English Studies, examining the impact of Cultural Studies on the practice of textual analysis.
-665 LITERARY CRITICISM 3 credits - Inquiry into nature and value of literature and problems of practical criticism as represented in major statements of ancient and modern critics.
+CULTURAL STUDIES: THEORY AND PRACTICE This course explores the relationship between Cultural Studies and English Studies, examining the impact of Cultural Studies on the practice of textual analysis.

+LITERARY CRITICISM Inquiry into nature and value of literature and problems of practical criticism as represented in major statements of ancient and modern critics.

-670 MODERN LINGUISTICS 3 credits Introductory examination of methods and results of modern grammatical research in syntax, semantics, phonology and dialects.
+670 MODERN LINGUISTICS Introductory examination of methods and results of modern grammatical research in syntax, semantics, phonology and dialects.
 Goals include understanding of language variation and background preparation for linguistic studies of literature.

-- THEORIES OF COMPOSITION 3 credits THEORIES OF COMPOSITION 3 creatise Study of composition theories and research, with attention to their implications for writing and writing instruction.
+THEORIES OF COMPOSITION Study of composition theories and research, with attention to their implications for writing and writing instruction.
 Particular focus on such topics as composing processes, invention, form, style, modes of writing, language varieties and evaluation of writing.
-Class sessions include discussion of readings and presentations. - 674 RESEARCH METHODOLOGIES IN COMPOSITION Research methodologies in composition and their application.
+Class sessions include discussion of readings and presentations.

+674 RESEARCH METHODOLOGIES IN COMPOSITION Research methodologies in composition and their application.
 Students will define research areas, summarize and evaluate work already done, and propose and complete semester research projects.

 WRITING FOR MBAs Emphasizes managerial writing.
-Writing tasks are presented as decision-making tools, and to outside audiences.
-THEORY AND TEACHING OF BASIC COMPOSITION 3 credits Review of current research and exploration of specific instructional methods for teaching basic students develop strategies for messages to subordinates, analytical reports and messages
+Writing tasks are presented as decision-making tools, and students develop strategies for messages to subordinates, analytical reports and messages to outside audiences.

+THEORY AND TEACHING OF BASIC COMPOSITION Review of current research and exploration of specific instructional methods for teaching basic

-- composition. - SCHOLARLY WRITING 679 3 credits Study of composing, analyzing and evaluating academic arguments.
-Practice in specific forms of academic writing such as reviews of research, articles and book reviews. - SEMINAR IN SATIRE 683 3 credits A study of satire from the middle ages through the late 20th Century, with particular attention to techniques of satiric attack, modes of comedy and irony and literary criticism. - SEMINAR IN ENGLISH 689 2-3 credits (May be repeated with change of topics) Special topics within the general field of literature and language, usually focusing on major figures or themes. - BIBLIOGRAPHY AND LITERARY RESEARCH 691 3 credits Choosing research topics, typical problems in literary scholarship, abstracting of scholarly material and bibliographic sources for literary research.
-Bibliographic exercises done, models of literary scholarship read. - 698 INDIVIDUAL READING IN ENGLISH 1-3 credits Individual study under guidance of professor who directs and coordinates student's reading and research. - MASTER'S THESIS 699 1-6 credits Original work in the field of literature and language and completion of graduate student's required thesis.
+SCHOLARLY WRITING Study of composing, analyzing and evaluating academic arguments.
+Practice in specific forms of academic writing such as reviews of research, articles and book reviews.

+SEMINAR IN SATIRE A study of satire from the middle ages through the late 20th Century, with particular attention to techniques of satiric attack, modes of comedy and irony and literary criticism.

+SEMINAR IN ENGLISH (May be repeated with change of topics) Special topics within the general field of literature and language, usually focusing on major figures or themes.

+691 BIBLIOGRAPHY AND LITERARY RESEARCH Choosing research topics, typical problems in literary scholarship, abstracting of scholarly material and bibliographic sources for literary research.
+Bibliographic exercises done, models of literary scholarship read.

+INDIVIDUAL READING IN ENGLISH Individual study under guidance of professor who directs and coordinates student's reading

+MASTER'S THESIS Original work in the field of literature and language and completion of graduate student's required thesis.

-3350: GEOGRAPHY AND PLANNING
+GEOGRAPHY AND PLANNING 3350:

-- GEOGRAPHIC INFORMATION SYSTEMS 505 3 credits Prerequisites: 540 or permission.
-Introduction to the principles and concepts underlying geo-graphic information systems (GIS) and their application in professional practice and academic research.
-Laboratory. - ADVANCED GEOGRAPHIC INFORMATION SYSTEMS 507 3 credits Prerequisite: 505.
+GEOGRAPHIC INFORMATION SYSTEMS Prerequisites: 540 or permission.
+Introduction to the principles and concepts underlying geo graphic information systems (GIS) and their application in professional practice and academic research.
+Laboratory.

+ADVANCED GEOGRAPHIC INFORMATION SYSTEMS Prerequisite: 505.
 Advanced instruction in the theory and application of geographic informa-tion systems (GIS) including hands-on experience with both raster and vector GIS.
 Laborato-